hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    the visualization node of Leibniz.
 Note that the latter should only be used for running demanding visualizations that benefit from the 3D acceleration.
-The node is not meant for those who just want to run some lightweight 2D Gui application, e.g., an editor with GUI.
+The node is not meant for those who just want to run some lightweight 2D GUI application, e.g., an editor with GUI.
 #.
 Load the module vsc-vnc:
    ``module load vsc-vnc``
-   This module does not only put the TurboVNC server in the path, but also provides wrapper scripts to start the VNC server with a supported window manager / dekstop environment.
+   This module does not only put the TurboVNC server in the path, but also provides wrapper scripts to start the VNC server with a supported window manager / desktop environment.
 Try ``module help vsc-vnc`` for more info about the specific wrappers.
 #.
 Use your wrapper of choice to start the VNC server.
 We encourage to
    use the one for the Xfce desktop environment: